Blog

 The verdict

-For most Singaporean travellers visiting Vietnam in 2026 for under 45 days, no visa is required — Singapore passport holders qualify for visa-free entry.
-The visa-on-arrival vs e-visa debate is therefore only relevant for stays over 45 days or specific multi-entry needs.
-For extended stays (45–90 days), the Vietnam e-visa (USD 25, processed online in 3 business days) is the right choice — cheaper, faster, and more flexible than visa on arrival.
+For most Singaporean travellers visiting Vietnam in 2026 for 30 days or less, no visa is required — Singapore passport holders qualify for visa-free entry under a long-standing bilateral exemption (Vietnam Tourism).
+The visa-on-arrival vs e-visa debate is therefore only relevant for stays over 30 days or specific multi-entry needs.
+For extended stays (31–90 days), the Vietnam e-visa (USD 25 single entry, processed online in about 3 business days) is the right choice — cheaper, faster, and more flexible than visa on arrival.
 Visa on arrival is largely obsolete for Singaporeans.

-Vietnam extended visa-free access to Singapore passport holders from 15 to 45 days in August 2023.
-This eliminated the need for a visa for the vast majority of Singaporean leisure and short-stay business travellers.
-The Vietnam Visa Decision Tree for Singaporeans: (1) Staying 45 days or under → no visa needed, enter visa-free; (2) Staying 46–90 days → apply for an e-visa online (USD 25, single or multiple entry); (3) Staying over 90 days → contact Vietnam embassy for a long-stay visa or business visa.
+Singapore passport holders have long held a 30-day visa exemption to Vietnam under a bilateral agreement, with multiple entries permitted throughout the year (Vietnam Tourism).
+This removes the need for a visa for the vast majority of Singaporean leisure and short-stay business travellers.
+The Vietnam Visa Decision Tree for Singaporeans: (1) Staying 30 days or under → no visa needed, enter visa-free; (2) Staying 31–90 days → apply for an e-visa online (USD 25 single entry, single or multiple entry); (3) Staying over 90 days → contact the Vietnam embassy for a long-stay visa or business visa.
 There is no practical scenario in 2026 where a Singaporean traveller needs a visa on arrival for a standard trip.

 | Option | Cost | Processing Time | Stay Allowed | Applies To |